 See our main transitional directions for more information.

 Payment services – strong customer authentication and secure communication

 The regulatory technical standards on strong customer authentication and secure communication (the SCA-RTS) applied from September 2019 and include requirements enabling the functioning of open banking as well as new security requirements, including anti-fraud requirements called strong customer authentication (SCA).

 These are onshored via FCA binding technical standards (the UK-RTS).
-The TTP does not apply to the UK-RTS and we expect firms to be compliant with the UK-RTS and to refer to our approach document for guidance.
+The TTP did not apply to the UK-RTS and we expect firms to be compliant with the UK-RTS and to refer to our approach document for guidance.